Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 3. Candy Crush

-If you aren’t aware, there is already a Candy Crush: The Movie available on YouTube.
+If you aren’t aware, there has long been a Candy Crush: The Movie available on YouTube.
 This isn’t a real movie, though.
 Just a hilarious sketch featured on the Late Show with Stephen Colbert.

 If you enjoyed that, as I did, great.
 But please let it stay at that.
 Don’t start wishing for full-length video game movies based on the game!